rails/jbuilder/README.md

 Faster JSON backends
 --------------------

 Jbuilder uses MultiJson, which by default will use the JSON gem.
-That gem is currently tangled with ActiveSupport's all-Ruby #to_json implementation, which is slow (work is being done to correct this for a future version of Rails).
+That gem is currently tangled with ActiveSupport's all-Ruby `#to_json` implementation, which is slow (fixed in Rails >= 4.1).
 For faster Jbuilder rendering, you can specify something like the Yajl JSON generator instead.
-You'll need to include the yajl-ruby gem in your Gemfile and then set the following configuration for MultiJson:
+You'll need to include the `yajl-ruby` gem in your Gemfile and then set the following configuration for MultiJson:

 ``` ruby
 require 'multi_json'